hexian000/kcptun-libev/README.md

 ## Features

 - Secure: For proper integration with the cryptography methods.
-- Fast: No muxer, one TCP connection to one KCP connection with 0 RTT connection open.
+- Responsive: No muxer, one TCP connection to one KCP connection with 0 RTT connection open.
 - Proper: KCP will be flushed on demand, no mechanistic lag introduced.
 - Simple: Do one thing well. kcptun-libev only acts as a layer 4 forwarder.
 - Morden: Full IPv6 support.